wamae-ndiritu/alx-low_level_programming/0x02-functions_nested_loops/README.md

 [8.
 I'm federal agent Jack Bauer, and today is the longest day of my life](./8-24_hours.c) - A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 Since using the `_putchar()` requires only one character, we must print one digit as a string one at a time.
 To get the tens of the hours, we can divide by 10 `/`.
 This gives us a whole number and leaves behind the remainder.
 On the other hand, to get the ones, we can use the modulus operator, `%`, with 10 which will give the remainder after dividing the hrs by 10 and this is basically the last digit of the hrs.
 This applies also to the minutes.

+[9.
+Learn your times table](./9-times_table.c) - Printing times table starting from zero.
+The task make use of loops and conditions.

+[10. a + b](./10-add.c) - A program to add two integers and return the result.
+The function we are creating is calle `add()`.